PavolRepisky/microfrontends/implementation/project-management-api/README.md

    npm run dev
    ```

-   The API will be available at: `http://localhost:3000`.
+   The server will be available at: `http://localhost:3000`.